bitsongofficial/go-bitsong/docs/deploy-testnet.md

-# Deploy Your Own Gaia Testnet
+# Deploy Your Own BitSong Testnet

 This document describes 3 ways to setup a network of `bitsongd` nodes, each serving a different usecase: